Are you looking to get better at sales coaching, but you’re not sure how?

 Call recordings are a powerful sales coaching tool

-Ask your reps to self-review one of their calls.
+Ask your reps to self-review one of their calls using sales coaching software.

 Have them take notes.